 Nick is currently specialising in Front end React SPAs and Node.js serverless based microservices on AWS.

-Nick works as an independent consultant at Deliverist, currently providing software engineering and technical consultancy for Fidelity Global Digital Wealth.
+He is currently the Lead Engineer for Fixed Income Risk at T. Rowe Price.
+Nick has also worked as an independent consultant at Deliverist, providing software engineering and technical consultancy for Fidelity Global Digital Wealth.
+He has also done a stint at building out low latency FX trading platforms.

 Nick focuses on successful execution and decision making based on critical thinking and evidence.
 He excels at helping startups get to market using lean principles.
 He also uses that experience to help larger companies with their software engineering and agile transformations.